Erin Lafford

 How do we begin?

 If you are interested in exploring psychotherapy, the first step is to arrange an initial consultation.
-This allows us to meet and to think together about what has led you to seek help, and to consider whether I am the right therapist for you.
-Sometimes, it is helpful to meet more than once before making a decision.
+This allows us to meet and to think together about what has led you to seek help, and for us both to consider whether I am the right therapist for you.
+Sometimes, it is helpful to meet more than once before making a decision to begin therapy.

 It is in the initial consultation(s) that we can also discuss the frequency of sessions, and the therapeutic fee.